Gay bar: HIV/AIDS impact and response

 San Francisco had over 100 gay bars when the epidemic first hit in the early 1980s; by 2011 there were only about 30 remaining.
 During the worst years of the epidemic, before affordable and effective treatment, millions of gay men around the world died; consequently fewer persons owned or patronized gay bars.

-Sexually transmitted infections

 A 2009 study revealed a correlation between gay bar attendance and certain high-risk sexual behaviors.
 Specifically, the research indicated that individuals who frequented gay bars were more likely to engage in insertive unprotected anal intercourse, including with partners whose HIV status differed from their own.